anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.rst

      - ra2.k8s.006
    * - Exposed Infrastructure Capabilities
      - e.cap.008
-     - IPSec Acceleration using the virtio-ipsec interface
+     - IPsec Acceleration using the virtio-ipsec interface
      - Not required
      - Optional
      - N/A